Lancer077/Lancer077/README.md

 ## Hi there 👋

 My name is Mason and I am student at Illinois State University.

 I am pursuing a BS in Computer Science alongside a Business Administration Minor.

+I am very familiar with Python, Java, C++, SQL, and Arduino.
+I am decent at GO, JavaScript, HTML, and CSS.

 I have done plenty of projects in the past, many of which have since been lost to time but to name a few, I have done
 - A python program that when given the lengths of sides in a 4 sided polygon, computes the angles necessary for the polygon to exist